tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 Choose a standard event name for the event:

 * page_view: Send this event when a page is viewed.
 Use this event for both standard and virtual page views.
 This is the only mandatory event.
-* consent_given: Send this event when the user gives consent to improve the accuracy of consent metrics.
+* consent_update: Send this event when the user gives or withdraws consent to improve the accuracy of consent metrics.
 * page_load_time: Send this event when a page is loaded (on the `gtm.load` JavaScript event) with these parameters:
   * time_to_dom_interactive: `performance.timing.domInteractive - performance.timing.responseStart`
   * page_render_time: `performance.timing.domComplete - performance.timing.domLoading`